snark-graphique/snark-graphique.github.io/home.md

   <hr>
   <br>
     I am a year 3 undergrad at the Chinese University of Hong Kong (CUHK) studying mathematics.
-    I am currently hooked into extremal combinatorics, and applications of analysis in combinatorics.
+    I am currently hooked into combinatorics, and applications of analysis in combinatorics.
     Please find my CV <a href="/files/heinta_CV.pdf"> here</a>.
     <br>